 Parameter setup: definition of the parameters that are to be estimated, as discussed here in the context of variational equation propagation

-Link Ends Setup: Link end setup: define the stations/spacecraft involved in an observation, and define their role for a particular observable (receiver, transmitter, etc.).
+Link Ends Setup: define the stations/spacecraft involved in an observation, and define their role for a particular observable (receiver, transmitter, etc.)

-Observation Model Setup: define the type and properties of a given (idealized) observation model, such as range, Doppler, etc..
+Observation Model Setup: define the type and properties of a given observation model, such as range, Doppler, including biases, light time corrections etc.

 Simulation/Analysis & Output